Description of plant

 - It is used to reduce inflammation and very effective in bronchitis and chronic sinusitis.

-- Root of plumbago is used to increase appetite and to stimulate digestive system.
+- Root of plumbago is used to increase appetite and stimulate digestive system.
 It is used to stimulate digestive power and used as carminative.

 - Roots are also used to cure the spleen enlargement.